Al-Haqbani/z/README.md

 of concurrent threads used in full-auto mode.
 `EMPLOLEAKS_TIMEOUT` and `EMPLOLEAKS_RETRIES` can adjust HTTP timeouts and retry counts for all network requests if you need slower or more persistent scanning.
+If you have your own JSON file of regex rules, set `EMPLOLEAKS_EXTRA_PATTERNS` to the file path so those patterns are loaded automatically at startup.

 ### Command line options